smessie/Article-ESWC2024-DFDP/content/implementation.md

 The policy we obtain is defined using a policy language.
 There are already existing ontologies that can be reused to describe policies, even though they were not designed for this purpose.
-[Hydra](cite:cites hydra) is an ontology that can be used to describe HTTP requests to be made.
-It is a vocabulary to describe Web APIs in Linked Data and its intended use is to describe the server side of the API in a machine-readable way.
+[Hydra](cite:cites hydra) is a vocabulary to describe Web APIs in Linked Data and its intended use is to describe the server side of the API in a machine-readable way.
-A major limitation of this vocabulary for our research is that it can only describe HTTP requests, while policies go beyond that.
+A major limitation for our research is that it can only describe HTTP requests, while policies go beyond that.
-It should be possible to also describe other actions, such as redirects or N3 Patches on existing resources.
-<span class="comment" data-author="RT">Wait, so do you use Hydra or not?
-If not, then maybe you can omit it here, or at least make it more concise. (could be part of related work though if needed)</span>
+Therefore, we chose to not use Hydra.

 The Function Ontology (FnO) [](cite:cites fno-paper) [](cite:cites fno-spec) is used to semantically define and describe implementation-independent functions, including their relations to related concepts such as parameters, and mappings to specific implementations and executions.
 As FnO allows to describe any kind of operation unlike e.g. Hydra which only allows for describing HTTP requests, a basic version of this existing ontology is reused to describe the policy.